MonicaBV21/monicabv21/README.md

-### Hi there 👋
+### Hi there 👋 I'm Mónica Barahona

-Soy Mónica Barahona, economista e interesada en métodos de analítica de datos para brindar soluciones a los desafios de la realidad actual.
+I'm a colombian economist at UT.
+I like economics and data science.

-- 🔭 Actualmente, soy profesora del programa de economía de una universidad colombiana
+- 🔭 Professor of economics at colombian university
-- 🌱 Me encuentro aprendiendo sobre economía del comportamiento y analítica de datos
+- 🌱 I'm learning about behavioral economics and big data
-- 👯 Me gustaría colaborar en investigación basada en analítica de datos
+- 📧 Ask me about anything: monica_barahona@outlook.com